-Hosting a holiday job fair is another opportunity where you can have fun promoting your seasonal jobs.
+Hosting a holiday job fair is another opportunity where you can have fun promoting your seasonal jobs and finding seasonal workers.
 Invite candidates to come to your “winter wonderland” holiday job fair where hot chocolate will be served.
 They can learn about your holiday job opportunities and the benefits of seasonal work as they enjoy a freshly baked holiday cookie.
 Perhaps you can even offer an incentive for coming, such as all attendees are entered into “Frosty’s Gift Card Raffle Drawing.”

 Overall, the holiday job fair is a great occasion to connect with potential workers and turn holiday jobs into an exciting opportunity to work.